calizarr/resume/Markdown_Resume.md

       * Developed high throughput phenotyping pipeline using PlantCV and R for imaging analysis for internal use with LemnaTec HTP facility.
-      * Mapped forward previous structural Brachypodium annotations to new genome assembly using MAKER.
+      * Mapped forward previous structural *Brachypodium distachyon* annotations to new genome assembly using MAKER.
 Using output from MAKER, mapped functional (PFAM, PHOBIUS, TIGRFAM, etc.) domains with InterProScan to the annotations and converted locations to